-Since 1 January 1999 it has been part of the Eurosystem which has as its main task the maintenance of price stability for the benefit of the community in general.
-Thus, its monetary functions are nowadays performed within a European framework. it also engages in a number of other activities entrusted to it by law.
+Since 1 January 1999 it has been part of the Eurosystem, which has as its main task the maintenance of price stability for the benefit of the community in general.
+Thus, its monetary functions are performed within a European framework.
+It also engages in a number of other activities entrusted to it by law.
 In all these cases the law refers to "tasks", emphasising that the National Bank pursues aims in the public interest, and not commercial objectives.

-The operation of the National Bank is governed by the Treaty establishing the European Community and the Statute of the European System of Central Banks (ESCB) and of the European Central Bank (ECB) which are attached thereto, and by its Organic Law and its own Statutes, approved by Royal Decree.
+The operation of the National Bank is governed by the Treaty on the Functioning of the European Union and the Statute of the European System of Central Banks (ESCB) and of the European Central Bank (ECB) which is attached thereto, and by its Organic Law and its own Statutes, approved by Royal Decree.
 It is only additionally subject to the provisions on public limited liability companies.
-These apply only in regard to matters not covered by the aforesaid texts, and only in so far as they are not incompatible with the latter.
+These provisions apply only in regard to matters not covered by the aforesaid texts, and only in so far as they are not incompatible with the latter.
 Thus, as regards the composition and powers of the National Bank’s organs, the National Bank’s Organic Law is radically different from the provisions governing public limited liability companies incorporated under ordinary law.

 The National Bank, an atypical public limited liability company

-Except as regards the tasks and operations which are within the domain of the ESCB, the Minister of Finance has the right to supervise the operations of the National Bank and to oppose the execution of any measure which would be contrary to the law, the Statutes or the interests of the State.
-His representative attends, ex officio, the meetings of the Council of Regency and those of the Board of Censors.
+The Minister of Finance has the right to supervise the tasks and operations of the National Bank that do not fall under the remit of the ESCB, as well as the Bank’s prudential supervisory tasks and its tasks to contribute to the stability of the financial system.
+The Minister of Finance may also oppose the execution of any measure which would be contrary to the law, the Statutes or the interests of the State.
+The Minister’s representative attends the meetings of the Council of Regency in an ex officio capacity.

-The external auditor, appointed by the general meeting of the National Bank on the proposal of the Works Council, exercises the supervisory function prescribed by Article 27.1 of the Statute of the ESCB.
-He renders account to the Council of Regency, the body responsible for approving the annual accounts.
-He also performs specific supervision and information functions vis-à-vis the National Bank's Works Council.
+The external auditor, appointed by the general meeting of the National Bank on the proposal of its Works Council, exercises the supervisory function prescribed by Article 27.1 of the Statute of the ESCB.
+The auditor reports to the Council of Regency, the body responsible for approving the annual accounts, and performs specific supervisory and information functions vis-à-vis the Works Council.